jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 (1) Every person who, without reasonable excuse, publishes any advertisement for a tobacco product in contravention of section 22 commits an offence and is liable,—
   (a) in the case of a manufacturer, an importer, or a distributor, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.
-(1A) A retailer of tobacco products who, without reasonable excuse, exposes a tobacco product for sale inside the retailer's place of business otherwise than in compliance with section 23A commits an offence and is liable to a fine not exceeding $10,000.
+(1A) A person who, without reasonable excuse, allows a tobacco product, tobacco package, or tobacco carton to be visible in contravention of section 23A(1) or (2) commits an offence and is liable to a fine not exceeding $10,000.
 (2) Every person who, without reasonable excuse, uses any trade mark or company name in contravention of subsection (1) or subsection (2) of section 24, or who distributes, sells, or offers or exposes for sale any article in contravention of subsection (3) of that section commits an offence and is liable,—
   (a) in the case of a manufacturer, an importer, or a distributor, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.
+(3) Every manufacturer, importer, distributor, or retailer of tobacco products who, in contravention of section 25(1), sponsors (within the meaning of section 25(2)) an organised activity commits an offence and is liable,—
+  (a) in the case of a manufacturer, an importer, or a distributor, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.
-(3) Every manufacturer, importer, distributor, or retailer of tobacco products who, in contravention of section 25, organises or promotes any organised activity, or makes any financial contribution towards any organised activity, or makes any financial contribution to any other person in respect of the organisation or promotion, by that other person, of, or the participation, by that other person, in, any organised activity, commits an offence and is liable,—
+(3A) Every manufacturer, importer, distributor, or retailer of tobacco products who, in contravention of section 25A(1), sponsors (within the meaning of section 25(2)) any organised activity, commits an offence and is liable,—
   (a) in the case of a manufacturer, an importer, or a distributor, to a fine not exceeding $50,000; or (b) in any other case, to a fine not exceeding $10,000.
 (4) Every manufacturer, distributor, importer, or retailer of tobacco products who distributes or supplies any tobacco product in contravention of section 28(1) commits an offence and is liable to a fine not exceeding $50,000.